aldoglory/plsql-window-functions-Gloire-Ruterana/README.md

 Useful for percentile-based marketing (top 10%, bottom 20%, etc.).

+## Results Analysis
+# 1. Descriptive – What happened?

+The top 5 customers across regions contributed the majority of revenue, showing a concentration of sales among a few high-value clients.

+Sales grew steadily from January to May 2025, with peak revenue in May.

+Month-over-month growth showed positive increases except for slight slowdowns in February.

+Customers fell into 4 quartiles, where Quartile 1 customers spent almost 3x more than Quartile 4 customers.

+# 2. Diagnostic – Why?

+High concentration of sales is due to strong repeat purchases from loyal distributors in Kigali and Huye.

+Growth in March–May correlates with seasonal beverage demand (hot weather → higher juice and water sales).

+February slowdown may be linked to supply chain delays or reduced consumer spending after holiday season.

+Quartile analysis reveals that marketing campaigns and discounts may have primarily reached higher-spending customers, leaving smaller buyers under-engaged.

+# 3. Prescriptive – What next?

+Focus on customer retention strategies for top 5 customers (loyalty rewards, volume discounts).

+Launch targeted promotions in Quartiles 3 and 4 to expand spending across a broader base.

+Strengthen inventory planning ahead of seasonal peaks (e.g., April–June demand surge).

+Monitor month-over-month sales more closely to anticipate and act quickly on slowdowns.

+Use moving averages to forecast future demand and guide procurement and transportation scheduling.

 ## References

 Oracle.
 (2025).
 Analytic Functions (Window Functions) Documentation.
 Oracle Docs.